The reverse function in C++ Algorithm is employed to invert the sequence of elements in a specified range [first, last).

 Exceptions

-This function throws an exception if either an element is swapped or an operation on iterator throws an exception.
+This function will raise an exception if either an element is exchanged or if an operation on the iterator results in an exception.

 Note: The invalid parameters cause an undefined behavior.